 Kitty Tube is an upscale “green” shelter molded from post consumer content consisting of recycled milk and detergent bottles.
 Kitty Tubes feature fitted insulation and an awning over the entranceway.
 Double insulation is available as well as custom heating pillows.
 They sleep 1-4 cats.
 Kitty Tube maintenance/cleaning.

-The K&H Thermo Outdoor Kitty House features water-resistant construction, clear door flaps, tool-free assembly, several color and pattern choices and a one-year warranty.
-Heated models feature 20-watt outdoor MET safety listed heating system.
+This K&H House features water-resistant construction, clear door flaps, tool-free assembly, several color and pattern choices and a one-year warranty.
+Heated models feature 20-watt heating system.

 Furhome Collective